JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation Vehicle Physics
 This is a vehicle physics system for the Unity engine, tested with Unity 5.5.
 It aims to achieve semi-realistic, general-purpose driving mechanics.
 This was originally sold on the asset store as Randomation Vehicle Physics 2.0.

+Contributions are encouraged and can be submitted with pull requests, which I can then review and commit or ask for changes.
+If you feel up to it, you can try tackling one of the issues in the issues tab above.
+You are free to put comments around your code giving yourself credit if you feel compelled to do so.
 If you add new properties/variables when contributing, make sure their default values do not change the behavior of the included prefabs.
+Any added code will be considered to be under the MIT License as the rest of the repository is.

 Documentation can be found in [the manual](Assets/RVP_Manual.pdf).